ChanThien3101/plugin-antivirus-clamav/README.md

 python test_RequestBody.py
 ```

-You can also experiment with the malicious files inside Malware.rar.
+You can also experiment with the malicious files inside malware.rar.

 ## Virus signatures